Langdale Chase

-Langdale Chase, Windermere is a house of historical significance and is listed on the English heritage register.
-It consists of six acres of landscaped gardens sloping from the Langdale Chase Hotel to the shore of Windermere in Cumbria, in the Lake District of north west England.
+Langdale Chase, Windermere is a house of historical significance and is listed on the English Heritage Register.
+It consists of six acres of landscaped gardens sloping from the Langdale Chase Hotel to the shore of Windermere in Cumbria, in the Lake District of northwest England.

 History

 The house was designed by J.L.
 Ball, J.T.
-Lee and Pattinson of Manchester and built as a private house in the late 19th century for Edna Howarth, the wife of a wealthy Manchester businessman.
+Lee, and Pattinson of Manchester and built as a private house in the late 19th century for Edna Howarth, the wife of a wealthy Manchester businessman.
 The gardens were planned and laid out by Thomas Hayton Mawson, a landscape architect of international distinction, who was also responsible for the gardens at the Peace Palace in The Hague.
 Following the death of Edna Howarth the house was acquired by the Willows family in 1914 and it then came into the ownership of the Dalzell family in 1930: they converted it into a hotel.

 Mrs Edna Howarth

 Edna Howarth (1848-1914) built Langdale Chase in 1891.
 She was born Edna Stopford in 1848 and was the daughter of Alfred Stopford who owned Stopford's Brewery Company in Manchester.
 In 1869 she married Thomas Howard Scott (1842-1875) of the firm Scott Brothers Wire Rope Works in Nutsford Vale.
 The couple had one child Lily Howard Scott (1870-1917) who later in life inherited a very large income.
 Thomas died in 1875 at the age of only 33 and Edna remarried in 1882 George Howarth (1846-1889) a businessman from Manchester.
 They lived at Heath House in Stretford.
 However he died in 1889 in Austria while they were touring the Continent.

 Shortly before he died George bought the Langdale Chase estate with the intention of building a small house as a summer residence.
 However after his death Edna decided to build a much larger house which took three years to complete.
 In 1891 a newspaper gave a description of the house which was nearing completion.
 They said.